fdtmsft/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

         echo $AZURE_SUBSCRIPTION_ID
         ```

-- Execute the variables below in the PowerShell console to use them across the different modules in the workshop.
+- Execute the variables below in the console to use them across the different modules in the workshop.
 Some of these variables must be globally unique, which we attempt by using `$RANDOM_STRING`:

     === "Windows"
         ```shell